harveywi/succinct-string-self-index/README.md

-# A Pure Function Succinct String Self-Index in Scala
+# A Pure Functional Succinct String Self-Index in Scala

 NOTE:  This is a work-in-progress.